tangjjbetsy/PID-CNN/README.md

 ```
 python data_preprocess.py --mode align --slice_len 1000 -s -o -S
 ```
-You can select the features that you would like to use in `config.py `.
-Features that could be computed and use includes:
+You can set the features in `config.py `.
+Features that could be used:
 ```
 FEATURES_LIST = [
                  'pitch',